 “I’ve just finished reading your book and first I want to thank you for writing it.
 I loved it!!!
 I’ve had Reiki healing for many years, reading your book added so much to me.
 It was finding the missing piece.
 I feel more complete, strong and self assured in my bodywork.
 Also my horses who are used to my hands on have had many and long still points and strong releases.
 It will be an adventure to follow them in future changes.”
 Kia, Sweden

-“This is a book that goes beyond the anatomical importance of the connective tissue system in horses…it addresses the holistic need of the horse to be understaod and respected.
-It gives insight into the way fascial tensionaffexts the behavior and performance of horses and how relief for the fascial system provides horses with much more than alleviation of pain.
+“This is a book that goes beyond the anatomical importance of the connective tissue system in horses….it addresses the holistic need of the horse to be understood and respected.
+It gives the behavior and performance of horses and how relief for the facial system provides horses with much more than alleviation of pain.
 This book should be in the library of all horse owners.”